Li Shengsu: Acting career

 Li Shengsu became a disciple of the opera performer Liu Xiurong (刘秀荣) in 1987.
 In 1988, Li Shengsu officially joined the Mei (Mei Lanfang) school or style of Peking opera and became a disciple of Mei Baojiu.
 Mei Baojiu personally taught her performances such as The Drunken Concubine (贵妃醉酒) and The Phoenix Returns Home (凤还巢).

 In 1991, Li Shengsu transferred to the Shanxi Peking Opera Theater as lead performer.
 There she also served as the head of the Mei Lanfang Peking Opera Troupe.

 In 1998, Li Shengsu entered the Graduate School of Outstanding Young Actors of Peking Opera for further study.
 After three years, Li mastered the professional theory of opera performance and graduated with a graduate degree in 2001.
 In 2001, she also transferred over to the second troupe of the China National Peking Opera Company as a special recruit.
 There, she was under the instructions of Qi Lanqiu, Liu Yuantong (刘元彤), and He Junying (何君英) and other Peking opera performers.
-Not only did Li Shengsu further developed her skills in traditional Peking opera with her mentors, she and her mentors also innovated opera by integrating the different acting skills of various Dan roles into one and adding their own interpretations into old drama to give them new vitality.
+Not only did Li Shengsu further develop her skills in traditional Peking opera with her mentors, she and her mentors also innovated opera by integrating the different acting skills of various Dan roles into one and adding their own interpretations into old drama to give them new vitality.